zuozhenggh/learning-library/data-management-library/database/graph/quickstart-with-docker/setup-graph-in-docker/setup-graph-in-docker.md

 ### Clone repository

-1. Clone the git repository which has the required Docker Compose files and other configuration files and scripts to your machine.
+1. If you don't have an open SSH connection to your compute instance, open a terminal window.
+Navigate to the folder where you created the SSH keys, replace *your-key-name* with your private key name and *your-instance-ip-address* with your compute instance ip address and connect to your compute instance:

     ```
+    ssh -i ./<your-key-name> opc@<your-instance-ip-address>
+    ```

+2. Clone the git repository which has the required Docker Compose files and other configuration files and scripts to your machine.

+    ```
     <copy>git clone https://github.com/jayant62/oracle-pg.git</copy>
     ```

     Note the directory where you have cloned it.
 We will refer to it as `$REPO_HOME` here and in other labs in this workshop.

-2. Grant permission on the directory
+3. Grant permission on the directory

     ```
     <copy>